 The Median household income in the United States is just over $50,000 a year, when compared to the rest of the world, a $50,000 household income would put you in the top 0.31% of earners (See it isn’t so hard to be part of the 1%!).
 Recently Sam at Financial Samurai posted an article on how people earning $500,000 a year can still be living paycheck to paycheck.
 This article was surprising to me, because it was so difficult to relate to, I have never lived in a a high cost city, nor does my household income come anywhere near this level.
 In fact for the U.S. as a whole a household earning $500,000 is safely in the top 1% of income earners, if these guys can struggle to get ahead, what’s it like for people earning a tenth of this amount?
-For multiple years Mrs. C. and I have earned around $50,000 in total income and still managed to get ahead.
+For multiple years Mrs. C. and I have earned around $50,000 a year in total income and still managed to get ahead.
 We still had some “fluff” in the budget and I am sure there are people who could have done far better than we did at the $50,000 mark.

 Here is a breakdown of How Mrs. C and I got ahead while earning $50,000.